I know not everyone likes the Apostle Paul.

 Gristle and all!

-Since I launched my Worthy of the Calling Bible study last week, the questions have been pouring in.
+Since I launched my Worthy of the Calling Bible study, the questions have been pouring in.

 Everything from, “Why did you choose Ephesians?” to “What is your personal Bible study routine?”